Ten for Teens 2022

 And now we have another opportunity to serve this Christmas season.
 We’re back again this year with our big Ten for Teens giving campaign!

-Over the last six years, Frugal Living NW readers have donated over $60,000 in gift cards to local teens in foster care.
+Over the last seven years, Frugal Living NW readers have donated over $100,000 in gift cards to local teens in foster care.

 Ten for Teens: $10 gift cards for teens in foster care

-One thing Embrace Oregon, the organization that grew from the Welcome Box campaign that works to connect the community to serve children in foster care in Oregon, has consistently heard from child welfare workers is that teens are the most neglected groups when it comes to community holiday giving.
+One thing Every Child PDX (formerly Embrace Oregon), the organization that grew from the Welcome Box campaign that works to connect the community to serve children in foster care in Oregon, has consistently heard from child welfare workers is that teens are the most neglected groups when it comes to community holiday giving.

 Our Ten for Teens campaign seeks to meet this tremendous need.
 This is just one response we received from DHS about what our community accomplished in past campaigns: